 Extra Curricular Provision

 At St Hild's we offer a wide range of extra curricular clubs.
-For example, recent clubs include football, multiskills, cookery, arts and crafts, gymnastics and drama.
 The clubs we offer change each half term in response to the interests of our pupils.
 Feedback from parents and carers and pupils are welcomed and questionnaires are sent home annually to enable us to plan our provision for the following academic year.

 Our extra curricular provision is available to all of our pupils.
 If a child with SEND is unable to attend a particular club due to their needs, additional arrangements will be made to overcome these boundaries and aid their participation.